Last reviewed 13 October 2020

 were furloughed and had a Job Retention Scheme claim submitted for them that meets all relevant eligibility criteria for the scheme

-have been continuously employed by you from the time of your most recent claim for that employee until at least 31 January 2021
+have been continuously employed by you from the time of your most recent claim to the Job Retention Scheme for that employee until at least 31 January 2021

-are not serving a contractual or statutory notice period, that started before 1 February 2021, for the employer making a claim.
+are not serving a contractual or statutory notice period that started before 1 February 2021, including notice of retirement, for the employer making a claim.

 Can I claim the bonus for those categories of people who were excluded from the 10 June “first time furlough” cut off date?